lucendio/lecture-devops-infos/assignments/research-and-discussion.md

 #### Specifications

-The closing date for choosing statements is being announced at the beginning of the semester.
+The closing date for choosing statements is announced at the beginning of the semester.
 The repository that is used to publish everybody's choices as well as all the research nodes, is unique in each semester.
 Please refer to the respective course management platform in order to find the URL and request access.